Chapter 5:

 That we all pay our personal debt to God when we die Paul states at Romans 6.7: (AV) "He that is dead is freed from sin."
 So once we are dead, we no longer owe God anything, and he owes us nothing either.
 But that is not a happy solution, because in being dead, we are no longer alive.

 That seems rather obvious, but how many people think that dead people are still alive?
 Most religions say that.
-But God had told Adam: “Because you took to eating from the tree concerning which I gave you this command, ‘You must not eat from it,’ you will return to the ground.
-Dust you are, and to dust you will return.”
+But God had told Adam: ‘Because you ate from the tree concerning which I gave you this command, “You must not eat from it,” you will return to the ground.
+Dust you are, and to dust you will return.’
 No hope of an afterlife was held out to him.
 (For more information, see Chapter 10.) —Gen 3.17-19.

 Of course, we’d rather not be dead.
 As Paul himself said: “Miserable man that I am!
 Who will rescue me from the body undergoing this death?” —Romans 7.24.

 No amount of money can pay this debt.
 Even by our death, we do not pay off Adam’s debt, merely our own little part of it.
 Our death does not redeem our brother.
-This point is made at Psalm 49.6-9: “Those who are trusting in . . . their riches, not one of them can redeem even a brother, nor give to God a ransom for him; (the redemption price of their soul is so precious, it has ceased to time indefinite) that he should live forever and not see the pit.”
+This point is made at Psalm 49.6-9: “Those who are trusting in . . . their riches, not one of them can redeem even a brother, nor give to God a ransom for him; (the redemption price of their soul is so precious, it is always beyond their reach;) that he should live forever and not see the pit.”

 Yes, as the scripture says, there is a "redemption price" or "ransom", but it is a precious one.
 What was owed to God was what Adam took away: one perfect human life, perfectly faithful, perfectly loyal, perfectly obedient.
 This perfect man would have to be tested, tempted, pressured.
 Yes, he would have to prove faithful to death.
 That would release the whole debt, it would set us all free from the death Adam gave us.
 It would also honor God by proving that Satan is wrong in saying that it cannot be done.

 God is just in requiring the debt to be paid; anything less would excuse the rebellion that caused the problem.
 But we could never produce a perfect human to pay this debt for us.
 We were in an impossible bind!
-How would you feel if you found people starving from poverty, begging for relief, unable to help themselves?
+But now think: How would you feel if you found people starving in poverty, begging for relief, unable to help themselves?
 Would your heart go out to them, even if it was the foolish irresponsibility of their forebears that caused their poverty?
-Would you try to help, even if some of these people were still foolish and resisted your effort to help?
+Would you try to help, even if some of these people distrusted you and resisted your effort to help?
 Our Father is more merciful than we are.
 Jehovah could not leave all humankind to slowly perish.
 But what could he do, and still uphold responsibility, as he should?

-The Bible answers: “God loved the world so much that he gave his only-begotten Son, in order that everyone exercising faith in him might not be destroyed but have everlasting life.
-For God sent forth his Son into the world, not for him to judge the world, but for the world to be saved through him.”
-Yes, “the Son of man came to minister and to give his soul a ransom in exchange for many.” —John 3.16,17, Matt 20.28; read also Heb 2.9, 14, 15, 1 John 4.9, 10, Romans 5.18, 19, 1 Cor 15.22, John 6.38-40.
+The Bible answers: “God loved the world so much that he gave his only-begotten Son, so that everyone exercising faith in him might not be destroyed but have everlasting life.
+For God sent his Son into the world, not for him to judge the world, but for the world to be saved through him.”
+Yes, “the Son of man came to minister and to give his soul as a ransom in exchange for many.” —John 3:16, 17, Matt 20:28; read also Heb 2:9, 14, 15, 1 John 4:9, 10, Romans 5:18, 19, 1 Cor 15:22, John 6:38-40.

 It is important to note that Jehovah did not pay the redemption price to himself.
 He sent his Son, but it was up to Jesus to give himself up as a perfect sacrifice.
 Jesus was not compelled to do this for mankind.
 He willingly accepted the assignment.
 He was glad to do it for his Father’s honor, and for our salvation.
 Notice what he says: “This is why the Father loves me, because I surrender my soul...No man has taken it away from me, but I surrender it of my own initiative.”
 (John 10.17) Yes, “although he was existing in God’s form, he emptied himself and took a slave’s form and came to be in the likeness of men.
 More than that, when he found himself in fashion as a man, he humbled himself and became obedient as far as death, yes, death on a execution post.” —Phil 2.7, 8.